What does it really take to build a writer or author platform?

 42. Create a list of 20 popular sites that accept guest posts.
 Start with the sites you are already familiar with or subscribe to (you’ll already be familiar with their target audience, how they tend to format their posts and so on).
 Find out their guest post guidelines and research some of their recent and most popular articles.

 43. Pitch a guest post.
 Take what you did in #42 and apply what you learned to craft a ‘no-way-they’ll-say-no’ pitch.
 More tips?
 Check out Neil Patel’s post: How to Get Your Guest Post Published.
+And to avoid some of the pitfalls, also have a look at Authority Hackers’s 17 Guest Posting Hacks We Learned in the Trenches.

 44. Be helpful.
 Share useful links and answer questions on social media.
 Become a resource.
 Ask your readers what they are struggling with and provide answers if you can.
 Share your experiences, failures, and success in a way that can help people find a shorter path to the outcome they seek.